fadikallel/AI4T/README.md

       run_logReg_deepfake_detection_WAugm_margin_pruning.py
       ```
   This script will train the logistic regression classifier from scratch using the most relevant data and their augmentations, resulting in the best version in our paper, as in the table below.
   NOTE: this process has some randomness due to the augmentation process, so results are likely to be slightly different.
-Bellow you can see the results with the data augmentation post pruning:
+Below you can see the results with the data augmentation post pruning:

   ![image](https://github.com/user-attachments/assets/1a59428f-1257-46c1-8556-d4ad75e51f87)